 More Details on How We’re Battling the Virus Here and Abroad

 Your love and support are reaching across the world to battle the impact of the coronavirus.
 Every prayer, every gift, and every action you have taken against this dreadful pandemic is making a difference.
 Thankfully, your kindness helps Operation Blessing deploy to areas suffering through COVID-19.

 As the world is truly at war against the coronavirus, Operation Blessing rushes to help.
 In this time, nation after nation faces shortages and strain, trying to save lives and prevent further spread of this outbreak.
 Here are just some of the ways Operation Blessing is making a difference across the world and in the United States.

 Masks for Hospitals in the United States

-Your blessings are allowing us to provide masks to hospitals who face daily shortages.
+Your blessings allowed us to provide masks to hospitals who faced daily shortages.
 Protecting our health workers on the front line of the disease is extremely important.
 Without masks, our doctors and nurses are unprotected and vulnerable.
 Thus, they are more susceptible to the disease.

 In addition, your support helped us donate thousands of N-95 masks to hospitals and municipalities.
 Many of these masks went right to the doctors and nurses facing the coronavirus at Sentara Hospitals and The Children’s Hospital of The Kings Daughters in Virginia and a local veterans hospital.